Importance of Conservation Framing

 6) Fittings for Hanging:

 The fittings used for the hanging must be strong enough to support the frame.
-Rings are commonly used for lightweight works and if the moulding chosen is thin.
+Rings are commonly used for lightweight works and if the molding chosen is thin.

 7)Imparting the Final Finish: